23197681-5/ERP/README.md

 # ERP
 ERP
-Using the odbc that you wanna create/adapt with this sql:
+Using the odbc that you wanna create/adapt with this SQL:
 ```SQL

 CREATE TABLE erp_usuario(